Andy-Zhan/cplusplus-tower-defence/README.txt

-I've included the following extra functionality:

 Levels:
-The agents now come in waves.
-Each level spawns more agents and has a higher spawn rate than the last.
-(The values governing this can be easily changed.)
-There is a short gap between each level.
+The agents come in waves.
+Each level spawns more agents and has a higher spawn rate than the last.There is a short gap between each level.

 Funds: